 Dr. Marty Becker

-Animal Radio Veterinary Correspondent Dr. Marty Becker is excited about his new gadget.
+Animal Radio Veterinary Correspondent Dr. Marty Becker is excited about his gadget.
 It's only the size of an iPhone Plus but it has multiple applications in the veterinarian's office.
 Could Laser Therapy be used on your pets?

-Dr. Marty Becker has been a proponent of laser therapy for many years and uses a Class II Laser, which is "cold" laser that he carries in his pocket.
+Dr. Marty Becker has been a proponent of laser therapy and uses a Class II Laser, which is "cold" laser that he carries in his pocket.
 He states there are many types of lasers, and one he has never actually used is a cutting laser.
 However, he says many of his colleagues are using them in place of an actual scalpel.

 There are also other lasers called a Class IV Laser, which are actually "hot" lasers.
 These laser units are usually very large and are on wheels.
 These lasers are usually used on wounds that won't heal, arthritis and even post-surgery on stitches to eliminate the redness and swelling around the site.

 Dr. Becker tells us of a time he was in California and dealt with a small dog that was in a lot of pain after being mauled by a large dog.
 He took this Class II Laser, called an Erchonia, and put it on this dog's back.
 Within minutes, all of the pain subsided.
 The dog stopped shivering and shaking.

 Another time Dr. Becker dealt with a 140-pound police dog that is normally muzzled by the officer before going to a veterinarian.
 The last time the dog was seen by a vet was for perianal fistulas, which is a very painful condition in their rear, and it took three people just to hold the dog down.
 This time, Dr. Becker decided not to muzzle the dog and give it a "fear free visit."
 This meant a lot of treats, soft music and pheromones.
 They then "hit" the dog with the laser, which at that time only required the officer to hold his head while Dr. Becker did the treatment and fed him treats.